nap2000/docs/data-api.rst

 		This information is available through the separate audit API.
   :query merge_select_multiple: Set to ``yes`` to combine all the selected choices for a select multiple into a single column / Json
 		text property.
-  :query geojson: 	Set to ``yes`` for the data to be returned in geoJson format rather than the kobo api format.
+  :query sort: 	question name to sort on
+  :query dirn: 	Sort direction, either ``asc`` or ``desc``
+  :query key: 	The key to filter by.
+A key will need to have been specified for this survey.
+  :query tz:    The timezone for example ``Australia/Brisbane``.
+All date time and date answers will be returned in this time zone.
+  :query geom_question: When using geojson=yes, and if you have more than one geometry in the main form, then you can specify the
+                name of the geometry question to use as the GeoJson geometry here.
+  :query filter: Advanced filter.
+For example  &filter=${q1} > 10
   :reqheader Authorization: basic
   :statuscode 200: no error
-  :statuscode 404: not authorised
+  :statuscode 401: not authorised

 Survey Data in CSV
 ------------------